 Yet, despite the complaints, Lilly must have been doing well.
 In November 1918, Lilly’s Uncle Will wrote to Frank Garrard, who reported: “Lilly was in charge of two wards containing 80 beds, so he says she had definitely demonstrated to the ‘Tyees’ that she is a good nurse.”

 There is an ironic parallel to this story of a Canadian nurse — While Lilly was nursing Canadian soldiers in Buxton, her brother Burdie (Pte.
 Francis Robert Burdett Garrard) was dying of tuberculosis at a military sanatorium in Canada.
 Burdie had first become ill in spring 1916 when he contracted a bad case of pneumonia.
 At that time, he was on leave from training and visiting Lilly, then nursing in Victoria.
 Lilly’s quick action at the time saved her brother, and after a few months of convalescence in Tofino, he returned to military duty and went overseas.
 His health deteriorated once again and by spring 1917 he was hospitalized and evacuated back to Canada, where he ended up at the Balfour Military Sanatorium on Kootenay Lake.

 In September 1919, Lilly was de-mobbed and returned to BC, and immediately went to Balfour to visit Burdie, who was in his final days of tuberculosis.
 Burdie died on October 25 1919 and Lilly and her sister-in-law accompanied his body back to Tofino for burial.
 In the 1920s, Lilly moved to Berkeley, California, where she became a nurse to private clients.
-She made annual holidays to Tofino to visit her parents.
+She made annual holidays to Tofino to visit her parents and later retired back in British Columbia.
 Lilly Garrard died in Victoria in 1986.